Evolution of circumstellar discs in young star-forming regions: Model

 The internal photoevaporation process removes mass from the disc following the profile defined in Eq. \ref{eq:masslossprofile}.
-In the case where a grid cell contains less mass than is prescribed to be removed, this excess is removed in the nearest outer cell.
+If a grid cell contains less mass than is prescribed to be removed, this excess is removed in the nearest outer cell.
 As the cells are traversed inside-out, this takes the form of inside-out disc clearing.